 Prof. Franco Palla, STEBICEF, Laboratory of Biology and Biotechnology for Cultural Heritage, University of Palermo (IT), Coordinator of the Five years Degree in Conservation and Restoration of Cultural Heritage, is part of the team of specialists that will follow our students.
 Optional voluntary laboratory experience can be conducted under the supervision of post-docs and graduate students of the laboratory of Biology and Biotechnology for Cultural Heritage.

-While the course is based on biotechnologies, the specific type of subjects where these technologies will be applied-- monuments, books, artistic manufactured goods and more-- offers to our students the unique opportunity to learn about and interact with the impressive historical and artistic NNNN present in Sicily.
-In this program we are supported by the University of Palermo's Rector Prof. Fabrizio Micari and the following Regional departments:
+While the course is based on biotechnologies, the specific type of subjects where these technologies will be applied-- monuments, books, artistic manufactured goods and more-- offers to our students the unique opportunity to learn about and interact with the impressive historical and artistic treasures present in Sicily.
+In this program we are supported by the University of Palermo's Rector Prof. Fabrizio Micari, with the support of Dr. Stefano Biondo, head of the “ Centro Regionale per la Progettazione e il Restauro” and the following Regional departments:

 - Dipartimento dei Beni Culturali e dell'Identità Siciliana